Portify/kiko-now/_posts/2019-12-08-Credit-scores-and-your-mortgage.md

 ###### Interest rate:

 A mortgage interest rate is the annual cost of borrowing money from your lender.
 The average rate is based on the mortgage bond market, the loan to value ratio, and your credit score.
-The LTV is the percentage is the ratio between the value of the loan you take out and the value of the property as a whole, expressed as a percentage.
+The LTV is the difference between the value of the loan you take out and the value of the property as a whole, expressed as a percentage.
 Similarly to repayment rates, lenders may increase or decrease the interest you pay on your mortgage based on the likelihood of you defaulting on the loan.

 ###### Homeowners insurance:
 Although not compulsory, credit scores can affect how much you’ll pay for private homeowners insurance.
-Generally, the better your credit score, the easier and cheaper it will be to secure insurance.
+Generally, the better your credit score, the easier and cheaper it will be to secure homeowners insurance.

 Interested in how this will translate to real-time payments?
 Check out the [Loan payoff calculator here.](https://www.moneyunder30.com/loan-payoff-calculator) by moneyunder30 to test out how different interest rates will affect your monthly repayments.